Vedantjn/epam-cpp-notes/README.md

 - Arrays and Pointers
 - Basic Input/Output Operations
 - Predefined and Userdefined datatypes
-- pointers and 2d arrays
+- Pointers and 2d Arrays